onap/doc/docs/platform/architecture/index.rst

              As of Release 12 'London' the component is no longer part of the ONAP deployment.

-ONAP has two application level configuration and lifecycle management modules called SDN-C and App-C. Both provide similar services (application level configuration using NetConf, Chef, Ansible, RestConf, etc.) and lifecycle management functions (e.g., stop, resume, health check, etc.).
+ONAP used to have two application level configuration and lifecycle management modules called SDN-C and App-C. App-C is no longer part of ONAP deployment.
+SDN-C provides controller services (application level configuration using NetConf, Chef, Ansible, RestConf, etc.) and lifecycle management functions (e.g., stop, resume, health check, etc.).
-They share common code from CCSDK repo.
-However, there are some differences between these two modules (SDN-C uses CDS only for onboarding and configuration / LCM flow design, whereas App-C uses CDT for the LCM functions for self service to provide artifacts storing in App-C Database).
+SDN-C uses common code from CCSDK repo, and it uses CDS only for onboarding and configuration / LCM flow design.
-SDN-C has been used mainly for Layer1-3 network elements and App-C is being used for Layer4-7 network functions.
-This is a very loose distinction and we expect that over time we will get better alignment and have common repository for controller code supporting application level configuration and lifecycle management of all network elements (physical or virtual, layer 1-7).
-Because of these overlaps, we have documented SDN-C and App-C together.
-ONAP Controller Family (SDN-C / App-C) configures and maintains the health of L1-7 Network Function (VNF, PNF, CNF) and network services throughout their lifecycle:
+SDN-C has been used for Layer1-7 network elements.
+ONAP Controller configures and maintains the health of L1-7 Network Function (VNF, PNF, CNF) and network services throughout their lifecycle:

 - Configures Network Functions (VNF/PNF)
-- Provides programmable network application management platform:
+- Provides programmable network application management:

   - Behavior patterns programmed via models and policies
   - Standards based models & protocols for multi-vendor implementation